Beans, Beans The Magical Fruit

 How to Prepare Them

 Beans are available canned or dried.
 Canned beans are easy and convenient so they’re generally what people choose.
 As with all canned foods, they are going to be higher in sodium.
 Buy the no salt added or lower sodium versions whenever possible.
-Also, be sure to rinse your canned foods well as this can get rid of a significant amount of sodium.
+Also, be sure to drain and rinse your canned foods well as this can get rid of a significant amount of sodium.

 Dried beans are the better option, but some work is involved.
 They must be soaked and then cooked before you can eat them, which can be a little time consuming.
 There are a few different soaking and cooking methods, and I think this article sums it up best. *TIP: When soaking beans, be sure to use a large enough container that has room for the beans to grow.*